Michiko Kawata Seminar (Industrial-Organizational Psychology Research)

 Activities

-Based on theories related to industrial-organizational psychology and industrial health psychology, students will conduct empirical research on issues that interest them.
-They will carefully learn each step of the process, from reviewing previous research, setting hypotheses, designing surveys to verify hypotheses, collecting data, analyzing data, and interpreting the results.
+Based on theories of industrial and organizational psychology and occupational health psychology, you will conduct empirical research on issues that interest you.
+You will learn each step of the process carefully, from reviewing previous research, formulating hypotheses, designing surveys for hypothesis testing, data collection, analysis, and interpretation of results.

-From the fall semester of the second year to the spring semester of the third year, students will build a foundation for their research.
-While learning statistical methods, students will receive input on a wide range of topics related to the well-being of working people.
-In addition, students will acquire the ability to verbalize their own thoughts and receive feedback from others through presentations and discussions.
+The fall semester of the second year and the spring semester of the third year are dedicated to building the foundation for research.
+While learning statistical methods, students will broadly absorb information on topics related to the well-being of working people.
+Furthermore, through presentations and discussions, they will develop the ability to articulate their own thoughts and accept feedback from others.

-From the fall semester of the third year onwards, students will select their own theme and begin creating a research plan, collecting data and analyzing the data.
-At the same time, in order to manage their own careers, students will deepen their self-understanding and engage in activities both on and off campus that promote interaction with others (including other universities and business people).
-The activities will be student-led and will be based on the students' wishes.
+From the fall semester of the third year onward, students will select their own research themes and implement research plans, data collection, and data analysis.
+Simultaneously, in order to manage their own careers, they will engage in activities both on and off campus to deepen their self-understanding and promote interaction with others (including other universities and business professionals).
+The content of these activities will be student-led and based on the students' preferences.

 Teacher in charge